OpsHubProduct/OIM-Documentation/docs/connectors/monday.md

 ## User privileges

-- Create one user in Monday.com that is dedicated to OpsHub Integration Manager.
+- Create one user in Monday.com that is dedicated to <code class="expression">space.vars.SITENAME</code>.
 This user should not perform any other action from Monday.com’s user interface.
 This user is referred to as an 'Integration User' in the documentation.
 - For this integration user to perform operations in Monday.com, various permissions are required, as outlined in the [Required Permissions](#required-permissions) section.

 ## Required Permissions